CLOSE X

 For me, the upper river proved the most engaging – and I’m not the only writer to make that observation.
 In fact, here’s what Mark Twain had to say on the subject in the Chicago Tribune, July 9, 1886:

-Queen of the Mississippi
+Cruising the Mississippi River Aboard the Queen of the Mississippi

 people being served food aboard Queen of the Mississippi

-Hors d’oeuvres being served during the nightly Happy Hour onboard Queen of the Mississippi
+Hors d’oeuvres at the nightly Happy Hour

-Beneath her antique veneer and authentic paddlewheel, the Queen is a thoroughly modern craft featuring 78 cabins in seven categories, 65 of which have private balconies.
-They range in size from a 600-square-foot owners’ suite to single cabins at 210 square feet.
+Beneath her antique veneer and authentic paddlewheel, the Queen of the Mississippi is a thoroughly modern craft.
+It also features 78 cabins in seven categories, 65 of which have private balconies.

 Standard double cabins measure a commodious 304 square feet – larger than most cruise ship staterooms.
 Each cabin has a satellite flat-screen TV/DVD, Keurig coffeemaker, wireless Internet access and complimentary Wi-Fi.